antistereotip/ghost/RUN/README.md

                          array[ "0000" => "1001", "0110" => "1111", "1111" => "1001", "0110" => "0000" ] ] ];`
 </pre>

+- Multiplication of multidimensionality in all known dimensions.
+- Multidimensional matrices and modularity.
+- The speed of calculating the connection of matrices to the encrypted module is required.
+- Encryption and decryption in a distributed environment.
+- Every bit entry in electrical circuits is necessary for the process to be reversible at some point.

 ## Technologies
 - ANSI C (.c)
 - LISP (.lisp)